sebdehne/advent_of_code/README.md

-# Advent Of Code 2020
+# Advent Of Code solutions

-My attempt to solve [Advent Of Code 2020](https://adventofcode.com/)
+My attempt to solve [Advent Of Code](https://adventofcode.com/)